InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 ## Common misunderstandings when coming from agile teams

-* Impact on performance reviews: InnerSource moves some of the energy you spend developing outside of your own team.
-That means you are losing some level of control.
-You are also losing direct oversight.
-As a result performance feedback for InnerSource contributors needs to take the perspective of the host team into account.

 * Impact of language: InnerSource and Agile uses some of the same tooling - for different purposes.
    - Issue trackers: In agile teams pure conversation with the customer.
 Only for planning purposes, essentially a replacement for sticky notes on a whiteboard.